+4

+,

+SW 385 Child Welfare

+Electives:

+SW 395 Directed Study: Child Welfare II

+Crmj 302 Youth Crime and Juvenile Justice

+Hist 370 History of the Family America

+Psyc 331 Child Psychology

+Psyc 332 Psychology of Adolescence

+Psyc 334 Psychology of the Exceptional Child

+Soc 316 Sociology of the Family

+Sped 200 Introduction to Diverse Learners

+Sped 465 Child Abuse and Neglect - Education

-SW 385 Child Welfare Electives: SW 395 Directed Study: Child Welfare II CRMJ 302 Youth Crime and Juvenile Justice Hist 370 History of the Family America Psyc 331 Child Psychology Psyc 332 Adolescent Psychology Psyc 334 Psychology of the Exceptional Child Soc 316 Sociology of the Family Sped 200 Introduction to Diverse Learners Sped 465 Child Abuse and Neglect - Educational Implications Other courses as approved by the student's adviser and department chair.
-All certificate courses must be completed with a C (or S) r better.
-Social Work - Gerontology Certificate Required Courses:
+Sped 465 Child Abuse and Neglect - Educational Implications Other courses as approved by the student's adviser and department chair.
+All certificate courses must be completed with a C (or S) or better.

+Social Work - Gerontology Certificate

+Required Courses: